rafal-szypulka/b2m-nodejs-v2/docs/logging.md

 ### Instrument the Node.js app with logging

-If you did the Lab 1, you don't have to do anything - we will use exactly the same instrumentation, just copy and replace the `b2m-nodejs-v2/lab-1/app/server.js` to `b2m-nodejs-v2/lab-2/app/server.js`.
+If you did the app instrumentation part of the Lab 1, you don't have to do anything - we will use exactly the same instrumentation, just copy and replace the `b2m-nodejs-v2/lab-1/app/server.js` to `b2m-nodejs-v2/lab-2/app/server.js`.

 If you start with Lab 2, do the instrumentation steps with `winston` logging library as described in chapter [Instrument the Node.js app with logging](#instrument-the-nodejs-app-with-logging).

 ### Deploy Humio with Docker Compose

+1).
 Start Humio with our Node.js app in docker-compose:

 ```
 cd b2m-nodejs-v2/lab-2
 ./start-lab2.sh
 ```
 >Note, it may take a while for the first time, because it will download the Humio image from DockerHub.
+Ignore the error: `"No such service: b2m-nodejs"`, we will add it later.

 While waiting for containers, review the configuration of our logging lab.